-"I thought we were going to win it after that,” said Dale Murphy.
-“I couldn't believe it.
-It's the most unbelievable thing I've ever seen.
-I'll never forget that home run.
-I'll never forget this game.
-I can't explain this game.
-I'll be feeling this for the next week."
+“I thought we were going to win it after that,” said Dale Murphy.
+“I couldn’t believe it.
+It’s the most unbelievable thing I’ve ever seen.
+I’ll never forget that home run.
+I’ll never forget that game.
+I can’t explain that game.”

-“Thrilling,” “fascinating” and “great” didn’t describe the experience for Carter, who was playing his first season in New York.
+“Thrilling,” “fascinating” and “great” did not describe the experience for Carter, who was playing his first season in New York.
 He caught the entire game, handling seven New York pitchers and catching 305 balls.